 The Samurai Edge which appears in the games is a M92F-based handgun custom-made by the gunsmith Joe Kendo for the S.T.A.R.S. officers.

-In addition to the standard model provided to S.T.A.R.S. officers, Chris, Jill, Barry and Wesker each personally asked Joe Kendo for further customs.
+In addition to the standard model provided to S.T.A.R.S. officers, Chris, Jill, Barry and Wesker each personally commissioned Joe Kendo for additional customization.

-There's an interesting passage in the documentation of the FBC's Sentinel Project.
+There's an interesting passage among the documentation of the FBC's Sentinel Project.

-"...OVERALL: As a result of studying and analyzing every conceivable weapon in the world, we, the FBC Small Arms Research Team, have narrowed the handgun base down to three guns, the Beretta corporation's "M92F", the IMI corporation's Desert Eagle and the SIG corporation's "P226R" (omitted) Ultimately, the conclusion we arrived at was that the SIG corporation's P226R was preferable..."
+"...OVERALL: As a result of studying and analyzing every conceivable weapon the world over, we, the FBC Small Arms Research Team, have narrowed the base handgun down to three guns, the Beretta corporation's "M92F", the IMI corporation's Desert Eagle and the SIG corporation's "P226R" (omitted) Ultimately, the conclusion we arrived at was that the SIG corporation's P226R was preferable..."

 The interesting thing's that, among handguns, it means the FBC Small Arms Research Team narrowed down the M92F, Desert Eagle and P226R.

-"The usefulness of the Samurai Edge in combat" is present in another file, proving the "Samurai Edge" used by S.T.A.R.S. was thoroughly analyzed.
+Another file, "On the Usefulness of the Samurai Edge in Combat" also exists, proving the "Samurai Edge" used by S.T.A.R.S. was also thoroughly analyzed.

 ※1: SAMURAI EDGE SYSTEM